tmhub/tmhub.github.io/_posts/2015-11-02-how-to-add-block-to-magento-whitelist.md

 # How to add blocks to Magento's whitelist

 > Magento 1.9.2.2 represented a new feature called "blocks and variable whitelist".
-> This feature may cause blank regions on the frontend, if theme was using inline blocks inside its content.
+> This feature may cause blank regions on the frontend, if theme is using inline blocks inside its content.

 ##### Issue: Blank regions are marked with grey rectanles: